plone/documentation/manage/installing/installation_windows10_wsl.rst

 .. code-block :: console

-    sudo apt install python3-dev libssl-dev libxml2-dev libxslt1-dev libbz2-dev libjpeg62-dev
+    sudo apt install python3-dev libxml2-dev libxslt1-dev libjpeg62-dev

 After that, the page can be built.

 .. code-block :: console

     plonecli build

-To start Plone, so that it can be accessed from the webbrowser run:
+To start Plone so that it can be accessed from the web browser run:

 .. code-block :: console

     plonecli serve

-Now, in Windows in your browser of choice got to `http://locahost:8080/ <http://locahost:8080/>`_ and go on creating a Site and use Plone.
+Now in Windows in your browser of choice go to `http://locahost:8080/ <http://locahost:8080/>`_ and go on creating a Site and use Plone.

 To apply future changes to your configuration (buildout), run